- Film Clips

 - The narration makes it sound as if everyone can afford air travel (referring to crofters), but this might not be the case.
 Therefore who is being omitted from this ‘new’ Scotland?

 Donald Alexander is very clever to show both positive and negative images of the future Scotland, yet his skill as a documentary filmmaker ensures that the positive comes through more.
-He creates a notion that Scots had previously centred their lives on work, but to increase a sense of happiness, leisure was equally important.
-The narration suggests this, yet the images also reflect this:
+He creates a notion that Scots had previously centred their lives on work, but to increase a sense of happiness, leisure became equally important.
+The narration suggests this and the images reflect this viewpoint.

 - How do images help to reinforce meaning in film?